• Home

 • Light, airy muffins.
 Allowing the dough to ferment also creates those delicious sourdough bubbles that make sourdough everything it is!

-To add the fermentation step to this apple cinnamon recipe simply allow the better to rest on the counter or in the refrigerator for up to twelve hours and as little as four.
+To add the fermentation step to this sourdough apple cinnamon muffin recipe simply allow the batter to rest on the counter or in the refrigerator for up to twelve hours and as little as four.
 A great way to do this is to make the batter before bed and allow the fermenting to take place while you are sleeping.
 This way no time is lost in the fermenting process and you still receive all the benefits!

 earthly wellness ad